MoRoble/AWS-Projects/Web-App/ReadMe.md

 ##### Create RDS Instance
 In this stage, you are going to provision an RDS instance using the subnet group to control placement within the VPC.
 Normally you would use multi-az for production, to keep costs low, for now you should use a single AZ as per the instructions below.

-Click Databases
+Click `Databases`
-Click Create Database
+Click `Create Database
-Click Standard Create
+Click `Standard Create`
-Click MySqlunder Engine options
+Click `MySql` under `Engine options`
-Under Version select MySQL 5.7.31 (best aurora compatibility for snapshot migrations)
+Under `Version` select `MySQL 5.7.31` (best aurora compatibility for snapshot migrations)

-Scroll down and select Free Tier under templates this ensures there will be no costs for the database but it will be single AZ only
+Scroll down and select `Free Tier` under templates this ensures there will be no costs for the database but it will be single AZ only

-under Db instance identifier enter hdnWordPress under Master Username enter enter the value from here https://console.aws.amazon.com/systems-manager/parameters/HDN/Wordpress/DBUser/description?region=us-east-1&tab=Table under Master Password and Confirm Password enter the value from here and confirm https://console.aws.amazon.com/systems-manager/parameters/HDN/Wordpress/DBPassword/description?region=us-east-1&tab=Table
+under `Db instance identifier` enter `hdnWordPress` under `Master Username` enter enter the value from here https://console.aws.amazon.com/systems-manager/parameters/HDN/Wordpress/DBUser/description?region=us-east-1&tab=Table under `Master Password` and `Confirm Password` enter the value from here and confirm https://console.aws.amazon.com/systems-manager/parameters/HDN/Wordpress/DBPassword/description?region=us-east-1&tab=Table

 Under DB instance class, then Burstable classes (includes t classes) make sure db.t2.micro is selected Scroll down, under Connectivity, Virtual private cloud (VPC) select HDNVPC